sussmanbu/ma4615-fa22-final-project-pick_a_university/content/about.md

 This is a website for the final project for MA[46]15 Data Science with R by Team Pick_A_University.

-Our Github account page is: https://github.com/sussmanbu/ma4615-fa22-final-project-pick_a_university.git
+Our Github page is: https://github.com/sussmanbu/ma4615-fa22-final-project-pick_a_university.git

 The members of this team are below (following an alphabetical order of last name).